 My name is Petia Whitmore.
 I was born and raised in Bulgaria.
-For the last 17 years, I've been living just outside of Boston, MA.
-Until recently, I was the Dean of Graduate Admissions at Babson College.
+For the last 18 years, I've been living in the US - first in Boston and now in Richmond, VA.
+I've spent the last ten years of my career in senior leadership roles in higher education.
 You can see the meanderings of my idiosyncratic career on my LinkedIn profile.

 As a child, I had two professional dreams - to be a writer and/or a private investigator.
 I somehow ended up acquiring a Master’s Degree in Mechanical Engineering and an MBA from Babson instead.

 My number one vice - liberally cultivated and indulged - is wanderlust.
 Even in my early years, when being on the Eastern side of the Iron Curtain made travel virtually impossible, I incessantly read about foreign lands and the people who wandered and conquered them.